XaavianAli/COMP472Project1/README.md

 Instructions for how to run:

 If you try to run this without the dataset structured in the way the submission has the folders structured, it will not run.
-This is because of some strange behavior I found with the load files function.
+This is because of some strange behavior I (Donovan) found with the datasets.load_files function.
 If pointed at a folder which directly contained files (IE: the subfolders of the BBC folder), it would not load any files.
 If it was pointed at a folder with a subfolder that contained the output files, everything would load as normal.
 To avoid impacting Julien's solution for task 1, I simply included each subfolder with another subfolder within it at the root of the solution such that